-- BOPP (biaxially-oriented polypropylene) is a gloss laminated, self-adhesive label.
-This is the perfect choice for products that require exposure to moisture, oil, or refrigeration.
+- BOPP (biaxially-oriented polypropylene) is a gloss-laminated, self-adhesive label.
+This is the perfect choice for products requiring moisture, oil, or refrigeration exposure.

 - White vinyl is a gloss-coated material highly recommended for products that require outdoor exposure.
 Bumper stickers are made of the same material.
 This is usually the thickest and most durable label material offered.

 Your product container or packaging determines your label’s right size and shape.
 Whether you use custom pouches, glass jars, medicinal bottles, or plain product boxes, it’s important to keep these tips in mind: